Murray Gell-Mann: Scientific contributions

-In 2012 Gell-Mann and his companion Mary McFadden published the book Mary McFadden: A Lifetime of Design, Collecting, and Adventure.

-Quantum foundations

 Gell-Mann was a proponent of the consistent histories approach to understanding quantum mechanics, which he advocated in papers with James Hartle.

-Personal life

-Gell-Mann married J. Margaret Dow in 1955; they had a daughter and a son.
-Margaret died in 1981, and in 1992 he married Marcia Southwick, whose son became his stepson.

-Gell-Mann's interests outside of physics included archaeology, numismatics, birdwatching and linguistics.
+Gell-Mann's extensive interests outside of physics included archaeology, numismatics, birdwatching and linguistics.
 Along with S. A. Starostin, he established the Evolution of Human Languages project at the Santa Fe Institute.
 As a humanist and an agnostic, Gell-Mann was a Humanist Laureate in the International Academy of Humanism.
 Novelist Cormac McCarthy saw Gell-Mann as a polymath who "knew more things about more things than anyone I've ever met...losing Murray is like losing the Encyclopædia Britannica."